nicolasbdls/AI-Gamer/README.md

 # AI-Gamer

 This project was aimed at writing algorithms able to learn how to play various games (for example Atari).
+The games' environments are taken from OpenAI Gym.
 Below are shown some results that have been obtained:

 ![](pong.gif)
 ![](breakout.gif)